Summary

 If the first of a month happens to be a Sunday, we're done.
 There's no need to do anything.
 The first of the month is our start date.
 However, if the first of the month is not a Sunday, we need to "roll back" some number of days to the prior Sunday.
 How many days do we need to roll back?
 This depends on what day of the week the first day of a month lands on.
 For example, if the first is a Tuesday, we need to roll back 2 days.
 If the first is a Friday, we need to roll back 5 days.
 And if the first is already a Sunday, we need to roll back 0 days.

 Now we have a pretty good idea of what we need to do, we just need to implement that behavior in a formula.
-This is where the formula gets a bit tricky, because we need to combine two functions, WEEKDAY and CHOOSE, in a way that most users won't recognize.
+This is where the formula gets a bit tricky because we need to combine two functions, WEEKDAY and CHOOSE, in a way that most users won't recognize.

 The WEEKDAY function

-To figure out the day of week, we use the WEEKDAY function.
+To figure out the day of the week, we use the WEEKDAY function.
 WEEKDAY returns a number for each day of the week.
 By default, WEEKDAY returns 1 for Sunday and 7 for Saturday.
 For example, WEEKDAY returns 7 for January 1, 2022, since the first is a Saturday:

 =WEEKDAY(DATE(2022,1,1)) // returns 7